[Learn Korean E45] “-기 전에”, “-기로 하다”

 I used to live in Busan before I lived here.

-By using the topic marker, you can emphasize and clarify the fact that you used to live here.
+Using the topic marker, you can emphasize and clarify that you used to live here.

 Quiz